jadecobra/python_tdd_exercises/LISTS.md

         )
 ```

-the tests pass
+all our tests are passing again

 ### <span style="color:orange">**REFACTOR**</span>: make it better

-We see more methods listed than what we have reviewed.
-What do you think each one of them does?
-We know some already
+There are more methods listed than what we have reviewed.
+Based on their names, we can make a guess as to what they do, and we know some from our tests above
 - append - adds an item to the list
 - clear
 - copy